NVBC Bylaws

 Article II.
 Location

-2.01 Office Locations
+2.01 - Office Locations

 The principal office and the registered office of the Coalition will both be in the greater metropolitan Las Vegas area.

-The Coalition shall serve the needs of the entire state of Nevada.
+2.02 - Location Not Restrictive as to Reach of Services or Activities The Coalition shall serve the needs of the entire state of Nevada.

-Article III.
+Article II.
 Governing Law and Organization

-3.01 Applicable Law
+3.01 - Applicable Law

 The Coalition will be governed by, and all activities performed by the Coalition shall be conducted in accordance with, the laws of the State of Nevada as well as all applicable provisions of the Constitution and laws of the United States.

-3.02 Type of Entity
+3.02 - Type of Entity

 The Coalition is a nonprofit corporation pursuant to NRS Chapter 82.
 Further, the Coalition is a corporation for the public benefit as defined by NRS 82.021.

-3.03 Tax Status
+3.03 - Tax Status

 The Coalition is a 501(c)(3) entity as defined by the Internal Revenue Code in effect on October 1, 1991 (or corresponding provision of any future United States Internal Revenue law) (hereinafter, “Section 501(c)(3)”).
 The Coalition is organized exclusively for educational purposes within the meaning of section 501(c)(3).

-No part of the net earnings of the Coalition shall inure to the benefit or be distributable to any director, officer, member, or other private person, except that the Coalition shall be authorized and empowered to pay reasonable compensation for services rendered (including to Board Members, as described in Section 7.04, below) and make payments and distributions in furtherance of the purposes set forth in the Articles of Incorporation and
+No part of the net earnings of the Coalition shall inure to the benefit or be distributable to any director, officer, member, or other private person, except that the Coalition shall be authorized and empowered to pay reasonable compensation for services rendered (including to Board Members, as described in Seciton 7.04, below) and make payments and distributions in furtherance of the purposes set forth in the Articles of Incorporation and these Bylaws.

-3.04 Prohibited Activities
+3.04 - Prohibited Activities

 Notwithstanding any other provisions of these articles, neither this Organization–nor any director, officer, member, or representative thereof–shall carry on any activities not permitted (a) by an organization exempt from federal income tax under section 501(c)(3) or (b) by an organization contributions to which are deductible under section 170(c)(2) of the Internal Revenue Code of 1986 (or corresponding provision of any future United States Internal Revenue law).